 \section{ULDM Dynamics}

 ULDM can be modeled as a dilute bosonic condensate or superfluid on macroscopic scales~\cite{edwards2018, ferreira2021, hui2017}.
-Its dynamics are governed by the Schr\"odinger--Poisson system,
+Its dynamics are governed by the Schr\"odinger-Poisson system,

 where $\Psi(\mathbit{r},t)$ is the macroscopic wave function and $n(\mathbit{r},t)=|\Psi(\mathbit{r},t)|^2$ is the particle number density.
 The ULDM particle mass is taken to lie in the range $m\sim 10^{-23}\text{--}10^{-19}\,\mathrm{eV}$~\cite{ferreira2021, marsh2016, hui2017}.
 The gravitational potentials $\Phi_U$ and $\Phi_{E}$ denote the ULDM gravitational potential and that of all other masses in the system, respectively.
-In our case these are black holes, which we treat as Plummer spheres with potential
+In our case these are black holes, which we treat as Plummer spheres in our numerical simulations, with potential

-in numerical simulations where $a$ is the Plummer radius and $M_{BH}$ is the mass.
+where $a$ is the Plummer radius and $M_{BH}$ is the mass.
 The general equations of motion are

 but we are primarily interested in systems with one or two black holes.